PraveenKumar-Rajendran/ImageToPDF_Converter_Merger/README.md

 - `ToBeConverted` & `ToBeMerged` folders are used to hold your input files.

-- Run either 'ImageToPdf_Converter.exe' or 'Pdf_merger.exe' according to your need.
+- Run either 'ImageToPdf_Converter'.'exe' or 'Pdf_merger'.'exe' according to your need.

 - Obtain either **converted.pdf** or **merged.pdf** in the same directory, depending on the application you ran.